cehteh/unsynn/ROADMAP.md

 ## Planned/Ideas

 * Some types are currently implemented as ZST's.
 Drawback is that this looses the relation to the source code they come from.
-Eventually it should be reconsidered and maybe add a 'spans' feature that turns ZST's to contain a `Span`.
+Eventually add a `HasSpan` trait and implement that for all Types that keep a `Span`.
+This will get a derive macro as well.
+When spans are desired one can constrain on using that.
 * Eventually make enough tests to pass cargo-mutants (no priority yet).
+* add rust types
+  * f32: 32-bit floating point number
+  * f64: 64-bit floating point number (default)

 # Development